 16in MacBook Pro

 - 2.6GHz Six-core i7 9th-generation (TB 4.8GHz), AMD Radeon Pro 5300M with 4GB of GDDR6 memory, 16GB 2666MHz DDR4 memory, four Thunderbolt ports: 512GB, £2,399

 - 2.3GHz Eight-core i9 9th-generation (TB 4.5GHz), AMD Radeon Pro 5500M with 4GB of GDDR6 memory, 16GB 2666MHz DDR4 memory, four Thunderbolt ports: 1TB, £2,799

-If Apple also launches 14in MacBook Pro later this year or early in 2021 it is likely that it will offer an Apple Silicon processor.
-We have examined what Apple Silicon could bring and how it will compare to Intel here: Apple Silicon vs Intel.
+We have also examined what Apple Silicon could bring and how it will compare to Intel here: Apple Silicon vs Intel.